LynnLy/ig_consensus_pipeline/README.md

 ##### Run the annotation module
 - Fill in `config/config.yml` with the sample name under "sample_to_annotate"
 - Fill in `config/config.yml` with a path to IG contigs under the "contigs_to_annotate/IGK/IGL" fields
+- Outputs:
+  - `results/annotations/{sample}.{locus}.best_hits.tsv`: List of all the best alignments of functional genes
+  - `results/annotations/{sample}.{locus}_{VDJ_segment}.fasta`
+- Manual inspection recommended: IGH D segments may have spurious alignments outside of the expected IGH D region because they are so short.
 ```bash
 snakemake --use-conda -p -j {threads} annotate_igh annotate_igl
 ```